SPan-18/spatialGLM_stacking/README.md

 ```
 on your personal computer or, remote server to clone this repository.

 The following instructions will assume installation and use of the R statistical environment and installation of some standard packages.
 Details on the required packages are given in the document `vignette/vignette.html`.
-To run the example code in `vignette.Rmd`, install the `rmarkdown` package and run the following commands.
+To run the example code in `vignette.Rmd`, install the `rmarkdown` and the `bookdown` package and run the following commands.
 ```bash
 cd PATH-TO-CLONED-RESPOSITORY
 cd vignette